netdata/netdata/collectors/python.d.plugin/adaptec_raid/README.md

-# Adaptec RAID monitoring with Netdata
+# Adaptec RAID controller monitoring with Netdata

 Collects health metrics on logical and physical devices.